The Blue Door Fund

 Charity information: Marie Stopes International

-Blue Door is used to deploy resources to MSI’s country teams who demonstrate the greatest opportunity for achieving sustainable health impact in deprived areas of Africa and Asia.
-They deliver vital, comprehensive contraceptive services to women and girls through clinics, mobile outreach teams, social franchises, community health workers and pharmacies.
+The Blue Door Fund deploys resources to MSI’s country teams to deliver the greatest sustainable health impact in deprived areas of Africa and Asia.
+They provide vital contraceptive services to women through clinics, mobile outreach teams, community health workers and pharmacies.
+Working with partners like the UK, Danish and Norwegian governments and other individual sources of funding, we are seeking to bridge the 17% funding gap left by the reintroduction of the Mexico City Policy.

 Increase access to contraception for vulnerable and marginalised women and girls